Sustainable Procurement and Supplier Management Policy

 Suppliers shall meet a minimum of 70% in order to get approved into GPSC Approved Vendor List (AVL)

-GPSC also specifies economic, environmental, and social issues consistent with the Supplier Sustainable Code of Conduct in the Terms of Reference (TOR).
+GPSC also specifies economic, environmental, and social issues consistent with the Supplier Sustainable Code of Conduct in the General Term& Conditions.
 All suppliers are required to sign the acknowledgement form of GPSC Supplier Sustainable Code of Conduct to ensure compliance with the agreements and requirements.

 To assess suppliers' performance, GPSC has established a supplier performance measurement procedure to be carried out with suppliers on the vendor list that deliver products or services to the company during the assessment period.
 The purpose of the assessment is to ensure that suppliers can deliver products and services that meet the company's needs and comply with the company's Procurement Policy.